 We appreciate all the interest you have shown in our lavender venture.
 You have given us so many ideas!

 We want you to know that we have been trying for three years to plant a special field just for photo shoots.
 We have the design.
 One year we had the land mowed.
 Then the rains came.
 Another year we had the land leveled.
 Then the rains continued.
-The land wasn't dry enough to plant.
+The weather just will not cooperate.